-Although the terminology seems daunting at first, there are some simple techniques you can use to explain critical thinking to your kiddo who needs these abilities to interpret this fast-paced world.
+Although the terminology seems daunting at first, there are some simple techniques you can use as an explanation of critical thinking skills to your kiddo who needs these abilities to interpret this fast-paced world.

-As a teacher, mother, and researcher, I have learned a few ways to trick your tyke into understanding and practicing critical thinking skills.
+As a teacher, mother, and researcher, I have learned a few ways to trick your tyke into understanding and practicing critical thinking for kids.

 So if you’ve been wondering how to explain critical thinking to a child, here are a few techniques that might keep you both sane.

 We live in an age with so many distractions that sometimes we forget how important it is for our kids just to play.